 Best Drones For Surveying

-This is not a comprehensive list and they are in no particular order, I have listed the multi-coptor drones first because they are the cheapest, while the fixed wing drones like the WingtraOne and eBee X are significantly more expensive.
-However, fixed wing drones have longer flight times and this makes them more suitable for bigger surveying projects.
+This is not a comprehensive list, and they are in no particular order, I have listed the multi-rotor drones first because they are the cheapest, while the fixed-wing drones like the WingtraOne and eBee X are significantly more expensive.
+However, fixed-wing drones have longer flight times, and this makes them more suitable for bigger surveying projects.

 Probably the most popular surveying drone on the market, the Phantom 4 Pro RTK is a versatile drone with many advanced features that makes it one of the best drones in this field.
-It comes with a real-time kinematic module for centimetre level positional data which results in survey-grade accuracy for any kind of mapping needs.
+It comes with a real-time kinematic module for centimetre-level positional data, resulting in survey-grade accuracy for any mapping needs.
 It comes with a 1-inch 20MP CMOS sensor, 30 minutes of flight time and an omnidirectional obstacle avoidance system.

-This is one of the latest drones in the Matrice series, the 300RTK has a robust and rugged build and with its IP45 rating, it’s a drone that can be flown in extreme weather conditions.
-It has multiple payload capabilities which makes it a very adaptable drone that can be used in many different industrial applications.
-Depending on its payload, it has a maximum flight time of 55 minutes, some of the payloads that are compatible with the 300 RTK include the Zenmuse L1 with LiDAR sensor, Zenmuse P1 and Zenmuse H20T which comes with thermal imaging capability.
+This is best drone in the Matrice series, the 300RTK has a robust and rugged build, and with its IP45 rating, it’s a drone that is waterproof and can be flown in extreme weather conditions.
+It has multiple payload capabilities, which makes it a very adaptable drone that can be used in many different industrial applications.
+Depending on its payload, it has a maximum flight time of 55 minutes, some of the payloads that are compatible with the 300 RTK include the Zenmuse L1 with LiDAR sensor, Zenmuse P1 and Zenmuse H20T, which comes with thermal imaging capability.
 The drone also has AI flight capabilities, a 6-directional sensing system for safer flying and an advanced UAV health monitoring system to keep the drone in optimal conditions.

-A fixed-wing drone that comes with vertical take-off/landing capability much like a multicopter drone and so there is no need to launch it by hand or any other means.
-This is a drone that is suitable for large scale surveying and mapping needs, it has a robust build and can be flown in windy conditions.
-The drone is compatible with multiple payloads which include the Sony RX1RII with a full-frame 42MP sensor and the Micasense RedEdge multispectral camera.
+A fixed-wing drone that comes with vertical take-off/landing capability, much like a multicopter drone and so there is no need to launch it by hand or any other means.
+This is a drone that is suitable for large-scale surveying and mapping needs, it has a robust build and can be flown in windy conditions.
+The drone is compatible with multiple payloads, which include the Sony RX1RII with a full-frame 42MP sensor and the Micasense RedEdge multispectral camera.
 It comes with an integrated PPK GNSS receiver from Septentrio for survey-grade positional data with the capability to achieve sub-centimetre level accuracy.
-It is well-engineered and is built to military-grade standard and has an IP68 rating that allows it to be operated in harsh weather conditions.

 SenseFly’s eBee X is their flagship surveying and mapping drone and is used in a wide range of industries.
 It’s compatible with multiple payloads including the S.O.D.A 3D camera, the Aeria X with 24MP APS-C sensor, the Duet T thermal imaging camera and the MicaSense RedEdge multispectral camera.
 It has a maximum flight time of 90 minutes (depending on the payload), which is the best on this list and comes with RTK/PPK modules for greater positional accuracy.